Tammy Hepps presents usable history to families and communities.

 To empower individuals to do the same work, she created Treelines.com, a family story-sharing website for which she won the RootsTech Developer Challenge.
 She also speaks and teaches regularly about her approach to audiences of genealogists and community historians.

-Apart from her history work, she has nearly two decades of experience managing technology in a diverse range of industries for companies ranging from early-stage startups to large corporations like The New York Times and NBCUniversal.
-Currently she is the Chief Technology Officer for Wellbridge Health, a early-stage digital health company.
+Apart from her history work, she has two decades of experience managing technology in a diverse range of industries for companies ranging from early-stage startups to large corporations like The New York Times and NBCUniversal.
+She is a creative problem-solver with a passion for thoughtful products that address true user need.
+Currently, she is working for a medical device start-up, overseeing the launch of a new system in one of the country’s top-10 medical centers.
 She earned her AB in computer science from Harvard.